tblamey/Maui-Covid/README.md

 # Maui-Covid
-Python code for Covid Data on Hawaii/Maui
+Dev Python code for Covid Data on Hawaii/Maui